Getting Started β

 ---|---|

 db | Contains content related to your database.
-A simple CDS domain model is located in the file data-model.cds. |
+A simple CDS domain model is included. |

-srv | Contains the CDS service definitions and Java back-end code and the sample service model cat-service.cds. |
+srv | Contains the CDS service definitions and Java back-end code and the sample service model. |

-srv/src/main/java | Contains Java application logic. |
+srv/src/main/java | Contains the Java source code of the srv/ Maven project. |

-srv/src/gen/java | Contains the compiled CDS model and generated accessor interfaces for typed access. |
+srv/src/gen/java | Contains the compiled CDS model and generated accessor interfaces for typed access after building the project with mvn compile once. |

 node_modules | Generated when starting the build, containing the dependencies for the CDS tools (unless you specify -Dcdsdk-global when starting the build). |

-Add an Integration Test Module (Optional) β
+Add an Integration Test Module (Optional)

 Optionally, you can use the CDS Maven plugin to enhance your CAP Java application with an additional Maven module to perform integration tests.
 To add such a module, go into the root folder of your CAP Java project and execute the following Maven command:

-This command also creates a new folder integration-tests/src/test/java, which contains integration test classes:
+This command also creates a new folder integration-tests/src/test/java, which contains integration test classes.

 Folder | Description |